 - Shopify Plus: over $100.000

 Since Shopify Plus is self-hosted, security patches are done for you, it is usually less expensive in terms of month-to-month bug fixes and upgrades.
-If you want to add a lot of backend features to your platform, your organization will bill you on an hourly basis, and you’ll probably use Magento.
+If you want to add many backend features to your platform, your organization will bill you hourly, and you’ll probably use Magento.
 Both platforms have vibrant extension marketplaces where you can almost always find the feature you’re looking for that isn’t native to the platform.

 B2B Module: The B2B module comes with the following list of features

-- Request for Quote: Here the customer can request for a quote and the admin can approve or send a revised quote and this could be multiple back and forth.
+- Request for Quote: The customer can request a quote, and the admin can approve or send a revised quote, which could be multiple back and forth.
 Once both parties agree, the customer can place the order from the cart with the revised pricing

 - Company Structure: This feature gives the merchant to offer complete control over setting up company hierarchy and approval workflows.
 There is also complete control over which companies have what payment options.